Maitre-Pangolin/My-first-MERN-app/DevLog.md

 Post modification functionnality seems to work properly , in the video he needs to manually refresh his page to see post modification, works immediatly in my case might be due to React updates.
 Let's see..

-Just realized that handleSubmit() is called by the button with *type='submit'* without the need to define a onClick=handleSubmit, implicit reference
 Implemented clear method on form.

 Big debug session in the video because his post are not updating, weird fix on App useEffect and on his mongoose import in controllers.
 Not working.
 (It's working fine on my side)